57blocks/website-article/articles/How to Migrate an Ethereum Protocol to Solana Frontend (Part 1)/README.md

 ### 3.2 Solana Ecosystem: RPC and Third-Party Services

-Solana's native RPC nodes are adept at rapid state reading, suitable for single-account queries or simple filtering.
-Developers can use the GraphQL query interface directly via [@solana/rpc-graphql](https://github.com/anza-xyz/kit/tree/main/packages/rpc-graphql) to achieve multi-account aggregation and complex data access, eliminating the need for extra RPC data traversal.
+Solana RPC nodes are fast at reading state — good for single-account queries and simple filtering. [@solana/rpc-graphql](https://github.com/anza-xyz/kit/tree/main/packages/rpc-graphql) gives you a GraphQL interface on top of RPC, which handles multi-account aggregation and complex data access without extra traversal code.

 However, native RPC and `rpc-graphql` still have limitations: